-This is the page where we thank our two primary sponsors, the British Association for the Study of Religions (BASR) and the North American Association for the Study of Religion (NAASR).
+This is the page where we thank our three primary sponsors, the British Association for the Study of Religions (BASR), the North American Association for the Study of Religion (NAASR), and the International Association for the History of Religions (IAHR).
 The views expressed in podcasts, features and responses are the views of the individual contributors, and do not necessarily reflect the views of The Religious Studies Project or our sponsors.

 Since its inception in January 2012, the RSP has been presented in association with the British Association for the Study of Religions (BASR).
 We are very grateful for their continued and generous support.